-${\it ConicConstraint.}\ to {\it String}$ - Create a human readable string representation of the constraint.

-Constraint. dual - Get the dual solution values of the constraint.
+ConicConstraint.toString - Create a human readable string representation of the constraint.
+Constraint.dual - Get the dual solution values of the constraint.
 Constraint.getModel - Return the model that the constraint belongs to.

-Constraint. getND - Return the number of dimensions in the constraint shape.

-${\it Constraint.getShape}$ - Return the constraint's shape.

-Constraint. getSize - Return the total number of elements in the constraint.

-Constraint. index - Get a single element from a constraint.

-Constraint. level - Get the primal solution values of the constraint.
+Constraint.getND - Return the number of dimensions in the constraint shape.
+Constraint.getShape - Return the constraint's shape.
+Constraint.getSize - Return the total number of elements in the constraint.
+Constraint.index - Get a single element from a constraint.
+Constraint.level - Get the primal solution values of the constraint.
 Constraint.slice - Create a slice constraint.
+Constraint.update - Update part of a constraint.
 ModelConstraint.remove - Remove the constraint from the model.